AY2526S1-CS2103T-T09-4/tp/docs/UserGuide.md

 * Extraneous parameters for commands that do not take in parameters (such as `list`, `help`, `exit` and `clear`) will be ignored.<br>
   e.g. if the command specifies `list 123`, it will be interpreted as `list`.-->

-* If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.
+* If you are using a PDF version of this document, be careful when copying and pasting commands that 1 multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.
 </div>

 <!--### Viewing help : `help`